bgampel2/Arduino-LED-Tetris/README.md

 - Next piece preview on the top display
 - Score, lines cleared, and high score shown on the LCD
 - High score saved to EEPROM so it persists after power off
-- Line clear animation; completed rows flash before disappearing
+- Line clear animation — completed rows flash before disappearing
 - Sound effects for locking, line clears, soft drop, game over, pause, and startup
 - Pause by holding the joystick up for 2 seconds
 - Game over animation with automatic board reset